the-data-guy/Computer_Vision/README.md

 **Distributed training** (for the chosen hyper-parameter combo) across multiple GPUs [Note: Access to > 1 GPU is needed for MirroredStrategy in this step.
 For <= 1 GPU, just get rid of the strategy part of the code.]

-Why have we used data-parallelism, instead of model-parallelism?: Coz they are better suited for sparse and massive files/datapoints while an image is dense and small.
+Why have we used data-parallelism, instead of model-parallelism?: Coz model-parallelism is better suited for sparse and massive files/datapoints while an image is dense and small.

 Step 7: _Explainable-AI_